gwen-williams/jeans_parameters/README.md

 Calculate the density assuming spherical symmetry, the thermal velocity dispersion, the Jeans length, and the Jeans mass for any given mass, radius and temperature.

+Currently, the script assumes $\mu$ = 2.8, and a core formation efficiency (CFE) of 13%.
+These can be changed on lines 174 and 175.

 ## Dependencies

 Python 3.9